 - Primary amenorrhea (absence of periods by age 16) or secondary amenorrhea (absence of period for more than three cycles) that may indicate that the athlete is suffering from the female athlete triad.

-Editor's Note: On May 13, 2010, the PPE Campaign and Coalition for Youth Sports Health and Safety was launched to promote the widespread adoption and consistent use of an updated preparticipation physical evaluation form (PPE) for pre-competition medical screening of U.S. student-athletes.
-The coalition includes as founding partners leading medical organizations, sports governing bodies and other groups, including MomsTeam, in its tenth year of promoting youth sports safety.
-For more on the PPE Coalition, click here.
+On May 13, 2010, the PPE Campaign and Coalition for Youth Sports Health and Safety was launched to promote the widespread adoption and consistent use of an updated preparticipation physical evaluation form (PPE) for pre-competition medical screening of U.S. student-athletes.
+The coalition includes as founding partners leading medical organizations, sports governing bodies and other groups, including MomsTeam Youth Sports Safety Institute.